 Students can have a range of diagnostic tests performed.
-Routine laboratory tests such as complete blood counts, complete metabolic panels (glucose, liver, kidney tests), lipid/cholesterol profiles and urine tests are ordered with physical examinations.
+Routine laboratory tests such as complete blood counts, complete metabolic panels (glucose, liver, kidney tests), and lipid/cholesterol profiles are ordered with physical examinations.
 Throat and other cultures, sickle cell, pregnancy, HIV testing and STD screening are offered when medically applicable.

 Those who have the student insurance will have their routine labs covered.
-Students who have waived the student insurance will pay for the cost of the labs.
+Part-time or Full-time students who have waived the student insurance will pay for the cost of the labs.
 However, most routine and STD testing are low cost.

-Please schedule an appointment to discuss your laboratory needs and fees, and to inspect our fee schedule.
+Please call or schedule an appointment to discuss your laboratory needs and fees.
 Make an appointment.

-The laboratory is certified by the State of New Jersey and is also a Sentinel site for influenza testing.
+The laboratory is certified by the State of New Jersey.

 The laboratory area and clinical spaces are maintained according to OSHA standards and CDC guidelines.
 The health clinic is also inspected annually by REHS and every three years by the AAAHC inspector.
 Rutgers University Health Center is accredited by AAAHC (see About us).